A persistent volume associated with your cluster has crossed the warning threshold of 90% used capacity and is expected to fill up within 4 days.

 If volume resizing is available, you can increase the capacity of the volume:

-Check that volume expansion is available.
-To do so, use the following command
+Check that volume expansion is available by running the following command,

 $ kubectl get storageclass `kubectl -n <my-namespace> get pvc <my-pvc> -ojson | jq -r '.spec.storageClassName'`